Melatonin 3 mg and Melatonin 1 mg

 melatonin side effects

-organs (see study below) and reduce libido in some users.
+organs and reduce libido in some users.
 Most pharmaceutical

 sleeping pills are associated with memory loss, but this does not happen to be a

 melatonin side effect.
-Overdose of melatonin is not likely to be dangerous since
+Overdose is not likely to be dangerous since

-research shows extremely high amounts of melatonin are not fatal as
+research shows extremely high amounts are not fatal as

-major contraindication since melatonin may slightly lower blood pressure.
+major contraindication since it may slightly lower blood pressure.

 years a few times a week.
 She takes 2.5mg every night.
 Her mother took her to a

-sleep physician who prescribed melatonin supplement.
+sleep physician who prescribed it.
 She sometimes has trouble

-getting to sleep, usually because of her imagination and the number of "stories"
+getting to sleep, usually because of her imagination and the number of "hstories"

 going around in her head.
 We find that when she has written the stories down, or